keekeen/MX-Switch-Break-In-Machine/README.md

 - This repo is still under maintenance.
 More pictures and videos will be shared soon.
 - The provided files are to be used at your own risk.
 - The dimensional tolerances may vary between 3D printers.
 See acceptable tolerances under [`Production/Technical-Drawings`](/Production/Technical-Drawings)
-- The complete units showed in pictures and videos shared in this repo were printed with [JLCPCB 3D printing service](https://jlcpcb.com/)
+- The complete units showed in pictures and videos shared in this repo were printed with [JLCPCB 3D printing service and with material of 8000 Resin](https://jlcpcb.com/)

 ## Bill of materials (BOM) 📜
 The following is the number of quantities required for each part to assemble a complete unit.
 The part files required to print are under the [`Production`](/Production) folder.